johnnyduo/WalrusAgent/README.md

 ## 🎯 Overview

-**WALRUS AGENTS** is a decentralized AI training network that brings machine learning to the masses.
-Built specifically for the Walrus Protocol Hackathon, this platform demonstrates how decentralized storage can revolutionize AI training by making it:
+**WALRUS** is a decentralized AI training network that brings machine learning to the masses.
+Built specifically for the Walrus Haulout Hackathon, this platform demonstrates how decentralized storage can revolutionize AI training by making it:

 ✅ **Transparent** - All training data is cryptographically verified on Walrus
 ✅ **Accessible** - Anyone can train models directly in their browser